toedter/json-api/_format/1.1/index.md

   * `about`: a [link][link] that leads to further details about this particular occurrence of the problem.
 When derefenced, this URI **SHOULD** return a human-readable description of the error.
-  * `type`: an array of [links][link] that identify the type of error that this particular error is an instance of.
+  * `type`: a [link][link] that identifies the type of error that this particular error is an instance of.
 This URI **SHOULD** be dereferencable to a human-readable explanation of the general error.
 * `status`: the HTTP status code applicable to this problem, expressed as a string value.
 * `code`: an application-specific error code, expressed as a string value.